 Minimum IELTS (overall band score): 7

 A majority of students in the M.S. program receive financial assistance, usually in the form of research and teaching assistantships.
 In view of the reasonable cost of living in Tucson, the real income offered by these stipends is relatively high and covers basic costs of living.
 The assistantships also carry waivers of out-of-state tuition and health insurance (exclusive of dental and vision).
-All applicants are reviewed for possible assistantships on a competitive basis.
+All applicants that submit a completed admission application as of the annual priority deadline (Feb.
+1) are reviewed for possible assistantships on a competitive basis.

 A small number of in-state tuition waivers are available to students with a GPA above 3.4.